-The temptation to spend a little extra here or there is common when you’re enjoying your summer relaxation vibe.
-Before you realize it though, you’ve overspent your budget.
+The temptation to spend a little extra here or there is common when you’re enjoying your summer-relaxation vibe.
+Occasionally, though, that temptation can result in you overspending.

-Here are five tips to help stay on track with your summer spending:
+Here are a few tips to help stay on track with your summer spending:

 - Try a Staycation.
 Instead of going on a costly trip this summer, put on your tourist cap and find things to do close to home.
 Central Oregon has so much to offer and some of us have never explored the area where we work, live and play.
 Have you visited the High Desert Museum or the Lava Lands Visitor Center?
 Floated the Deschutes River?
-Attended one of the many concerts—some of which are even free?
+Tested your endurance hiking the South Sisters?
+Attended one of the many concerts—some of which are even free (see below Calendar of Events)?
 What about taking advantage of the amazing trail systems, parks and campgrounds?
-We live in an amazing area, take advantage of what it has to offer.
+We live in an amazing area— take advantage of what it has to offer.

 - Find inexpensive fun for the kids.
 Entertaining the kiddos during the summer break can be expensive.
 But fun activities that won’t break your budget do actually exist.
 If you’re looking to keep the kids occupied, head to the nearest discount store or garage sale and buy some low-cost toys and games.
 Check with the local recreation center and libraries, they can be a great resource for no-cost activities for kids of all ages.
 Or you could get together with other parents to plan special outings such as sports meetups or playdates at someone’s house.
 Kids can still have a great time socializing with their friends and learning new things without you breaking the bank to give them a fun summer.